 Would you like to start a home-based business, but you're low on funds?
 No problem!
 Read on to see how Lori Cheek is supporting her entrepreneurial dream by completing side gigs.

 Tell us about yourself and how you started doing side jobs.

-I’m Lori Cheek, a NYC based architect turned entrepreneur, Founder and CEO of Cheekd— a mobile dating app that makes missed connections obsolete.
-After working in architecture, furniture and design for 15 years, I came up with an idea that lead me into the NYC World of Tech and am now solving missed connections.
-I completely threw away my design career and I'm no longer building structures, I'm now building relationships.
+I’m Lori Cheek, an NYC-based architect turned entrepreneur, Founder and CEO of Cheekd— a mobile dating app that makes missed connections obsolete.
+After working in architecture, furniture, and design for 15 years, I came up with the idea that led me into the NYC World of Tech and I'm now solving missed connections.
+I completely threw away my design career, and I'm no longer building structures, I'm now building relationships.

 After finishing off my savings from my 15-year career in architecture, I had to get extremely creative to continue funding my startup, so I started researching “side gigs” to help pay the rent and to keep my dream alive.

 How are you currently earning money (what types of side gigs)?

 I am currently doing focus groups, mystery shopping, and mobile apps and website testing.
 I manage a friend’s apartment on Airbnb and have even made a huge chunk of money by selling my designer wardrobe and miscellaneous electronics on eBay, Amazon.com, and consignment shops.

 In your opinion, what are the best paying side gigs?